Old-Fashioned Romantic Storytelling 101 – A Guide

 - All about Passion – intense personal expression (artists expressing their beliefs)

 - Emphasis on Individualism (IE: Jane Eyre)

 - Love of Nature (L.M.
-Montgomery’s novels are wonderful examples), beauty, and the stars.
+Montgomery’s novels are wonderful examples as is Tolkien’s Lord of the Rings), beauty, and the stars.

 - Appreciation for Childhood

 - Importance of the Imagination and Creativity; elevates imagination above gritty realism